pieterjanvc/mgs2amr/readme.txt

 --- SETUP.SH ---
 Run the setup.sh script to verify all dependencies and to test the pipeline.

-IMPORTANT: In order to run this pipeline, you must download and extract the zip file from the release containing all necessary files and data.
+IMPORTANT: In order to run this pipeline, you must first clone the repo (main branch) and make sure you have all dependencies installed, and then run `setup.sh` to check everything and download any missing assets.
+If your machine has no internet connection, you must manually add the assets found in the GitHub release section
- The tracked files on GitHub only contain scripts and not other data.

  This pipeline will have to be run in a Linux environment